joachim162/youtube-downloader/README.md

 ## Built With

-The script itself use Python only.
+The script itself uses Python only.
 Downloading content from YouTube is handled by [pytube](https://pypi.org/project/pytube/).
 When downloading video with resolution higer than 720p, audio and video files have to be downloaded separately and subsequently merged together using [moviepy](https://pypi.org/project/moviepy).
 Unfortunately this approach is quite slow, considered using CPU only.
 I am already finding a way to take advantage of GPU acceleration that should speed up the process.
 ## Authors